 Automatic search has long been introduced to evaluate robustness of symmetric primitives.
 However, it's not the case of Keccak-f permutation.
 Indeed, the initial attempts with MILP method failed to generate good trails due to the large Keccak-f state.
 Researchers have to develop dedicated techniques to investigate the propagation properties of Keccak-f.
 On the other hand, automatic search based on other mathematical problems, such as SAT and SMT, is not properly studied.
 In this work, SAT-based automatic search shows productivity in generating trails involved in collision attacks on SHA-3.
-In line with limitations of the state-of-the-art collision attacks, we introduce in brief how the SAT-based tool facilitates collision attacks on SHA-3.

 2.2.1 SAT-based colliding trail search.
-With the SAT-based automatic search tool, differential trails that (1) satisfy the d-bit digest collision, (2) cover more rounds, (3) follow any specific differential pattern, and (4) meet any probability constraint can be effectively generated.
+With the SAT-based toolkit, differential trails that (1) satisfy the d-bit digest collision, (2) cover more rounds, (3) follow any specific differential pattern, and (4) meet any probability constraint can be effectively generated.
 The search space is expanded to the extent that efficiency of automatic search tool outperforms dedicated search strategy.
-Moreover, as the new method does not rely on general differential trails, colliding trail search will not be limited by progress of general trails any more.
+Moreover, as the new method does not rely on truncated differential trails, colliding trail search will not be limited by progress of such general trails any more.
 Cryptanalysts are also free from devising and implementing sophisticated trail search algorithms.
-We emphasize that colliding trails of low probability, e.g., with complexity near or even beyond the birthday bound, are easily generated, which was never possible with previous search strategy.
-Such colliding trails are utilized to mount collision attacks in quantum settings.
+We emphasize that colliding trails of low probability, e.g., with complexity near or even beyond the birthday bound, are easily generated.
+Such trails are utilized to mount collision attacks in quantum settings.